ozzloy/where-da-gas-at/api.md

 }
 ```

-## user authentication/authorization
+## king authentication/authorization

 ### all endpoints that require authentication

-all endpoints that require a current user to be logged in.
+all endpoints that require a current king to be logged in.

 - request: endpoints that require authentication
 - error response: